Ten Places Where Industrial-Organizational Psychologists Are Likely to Work

 To do so, an industrial and organizational psychology expert might observe the working conditions in manufacturing plants and create an improvement plan.
 If a union feels that management is not listening, the IO psychology professional may work as a mediator to help the union and the company’s management come to a mutually beneficial resolution.

 Healthcare facilities have to be efficient, safe and effective.
 This can be a challenge given the number of employees in big hospitals.

-For example, a large university hospital could have thousands of employees, all of whom are essential to patient safety and care.
-An industrial-organizational psychologist who works in a healthcare facility like this might meet with different types of workers and observe the different processes and procedures that take place within the facility.
+For example, a large university hospital could have thousands of employees.
+All of them are essential to patient safety and care.
+An industrial organizational psychology professional who works in a healthcare facility like this might meet with different types of workers and observe the different processes and procedures that take place within the facility.

 So, as an I/O psychologist in a hospital, you might observe the workings of the maternity ward.
-You might interview nurses in the ward, talk to the obstetricians, and use those interviews as a springboard for identifying potential problems.
+You might:

 If problems are uncovered, the next step would be to determine methods for resolving those problems.
 If, for example, there seems to be a lack of communication between the doctors and nurses on the floor, your solution might be to suggest workplace training that focuses on communication.